Waste Disposal & Recycling

 Beverage Cartons and Boxes

 Includes juice boxes, milk, cream, broth, soup and wine cartons.
 Please rinse.
-Remove straw from drinking boxes.
+Remove straw from drinking boxes and place in garbage.

 (look for triangle with the number in center on plastic containers)

 Empty aerosol cans and dry paint cans